 The Health Care minor offers students majoring in areas outside of the health sciences the opportunity to explore the American health care system.
 Health Care is a large and economically powerful industry, one that is critical to the well being of the population and to the defense of the country.
-It is also an industry that is growing at a time that it is being challenged by consumers, government and business to provide more services at lower cost.
-Students in the Healh Care minor will be challenged to learn more about this interesting and complex system.
+It is also a growing industery that is being challenged by consumers, government and business to provide more services at lower cost.
+Students in the Health Care minor will be challenged to learn more about this interesting and complex system.